How Does Car Insurance Deductible Work?

 How will your car insurance deductible impact your rate?

-Insurance deductibles vary from one plan to the next, and deductibles will impact the monthly rate that you’ll pay for your premium.
-Higher monthly premiums will result in a lower deductible, and lower monthly premiums will yield a higher insurance deductible.
+Insurance deductibles vary from one plan to the next, and deductibles impact the monthly rate that you’ll pay for your premium.
+Higher monthly premiums may result in a lower deductible, and lower monthly premiums may yield a higher insurance deductible.

-You should always talk to your insurance agent in order to ensure that you are choosing the premium and deductible split that makes the most sense for your situation.
+You should talk to your insurance agent to ensure that you are choosing the premium and deductible split that makes the most sense for your situation.

 Factors to consider when choosing a car insurance deductible